All Products

 Allow

-The internal access policy affects the default inbound rules for a basic security group.
-When the policy is set to internal interconnectivity, traffic from other ECS instances in the same group is allowed by default.
-As a best practice, follow the principle of least privilege.
-If instances within a basic security group do not need to communicate with each other, set the policy to internal isolation.
+The internal access policy affects default inbound rules for a basic security group.
+With internal interconnectivity, traffic from other instances in the same group is allowed by default.
+As a best practice, set the policy to internal isolation if instances do not need to communicate with each other.

 Advanced security group